DIARY-Top Economic Events to Oct. 27 | Business

 Government Debt Auctions Political and General News

-FRANKFURT - Welcoming remarks by ECB board member Isabel Schnabel at 7th ECB Annual Research Conference in Frankfurt, Germany - 1200 GMT TUESDAY, SEPTEMBER 13 LONDON – Sarah Breeden, Bank of England's Executive Director for Financial Stability Strategy and Risk, to give speech at GARP hosted dinner for Chapter Zero's Third Anniversary 'climate change finance' – 0600 GMT.
-LONDON - Anna Sweeney Executive Director at the Prudential Regulation Authority of bank of England delivers Speech at the Association of British Insurers Prudential Regulation event 2022 'Can we find the prudential regulatory balance for a sustainable future?' – 0740 GMT LONDON - David Bailey Executive Director for UK Deposit Takers Supervision of bank of England participates in a panel at the Economist ESG & Climate Risk event ‘Preparing for supervisory and regulatory action on ESG and climate risks’ – 0800 GMT FRANKFURT - Opening remarks by Chair of the Supervisory Board of the ECB Andrea Enria at Supervision Innovators Conference "Technology and banking supervision connected" organised by the European Central Bank in Frankfurt, Germany – 0730 GMT STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
-WEDNESDAY, SEPTEMBER 14 FRANKFURT - Opening remarks by ECB chief economist Philip Lane at Money Market Contact Group meeting (MMCG) in Frankfurt, Germany - 1100 GMT
+**FRANKFURT - Speech by ECB Vice President Luis de Guindos at Foro Económico organised by El Norte de Castilla – 0730 GMT.
+FRANKFURT - Welcoming remarks by ECB board member Isabel Schnabel at 7th ECB Annual Research Conference in Frankfurt, Germany - 1200 GMT TUESDAY, SEPTEMBER 13 ** FRANKFURT - Participation by ECB board member Elizabeth McCaul in fireside chat and Q&A session with Paola Sabbione (Barclays) at Barclays Global Financial Conference – 1345 GMT.
+FRANKFURT - Opening remarks by Chair of the Supervisory Board of the ECB Andrea Enria at Supervision Innovators Conference "Technology and banking supervision connected" organised by the European Central Bank in Frankfurt, Germany – 0730 GMT STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
+WEDNESDAY, SEPTEMBER 14 ** FRANKFURT - Opening remarks by ECB board member Andrea Enria at Supervision Innovators Conference "Technology and banking supervision connected" organised by the European Central Bank in Frankfurt – 0730 GMT.
+FRANKFURT - Opening remarks by ECB chief economist Philip Lane at Money Market Contact Group meeting (MMCG) in Frankfurt, Germany - 1100 GMT

+FRANKFURT - Member of the Supervisory Board of the European Central Bank Elizabeth McCaul delivers on "The impact of suptech on European banking supervision" at Supervision Innovators Conference "Technology and banking supervision connected" organised by the European Central Bank in Frankfurt, Germany – 1200 GMT DUBLIN - Irish Central Bank Deputy Governor Sharon Donnery and Irish Congress of Trade Union President Sheila Nunan speak at conference – 0900 GMT DUBLIN - Ireland's central bank governor Gabriel Makhlouf speaks at Dublin Chamber of Commerce event – 1700 GMT THURSDAY, SEPTEMBER 15 ** FRANKFURT - Panel participation by ECB board member Elizabeth McCaul in OMFIF-SPI symposium on developments in international standards for sustainable finance – 0930 GMT.
+LISBON - Keynote speech by Vice-President of the European Central Bank Luis de Guindos on "Euro area current policy challenges" at annual International Conference 2022 "The Future of the EU Financial System in a New Geo-Economic Context" organised by the Research Centre on Regulation and Supervision of the Financial Sector (CIRSF) in Lisbon, Portugal – 0915 GMT FRIDAY, SEPTEMBER 16 DUBLIN - ECB Chief Economist Philip Lane speaks at annual Dublin Economics Workshop conference (to Sep.
+17).
+SATURDAY, SEPTEMBER 17 WEXFORD, Ireland - Philip Lane, ECB chief economist, speaks at Dublin Economics Workshop.
+MONDAY, SEPTEMBER 19 ** MADRID - Speech by ECB Vice President Luis de Guindos at the annual meeting Consejos Consultivos organised by Banco Sabadell in Madrid - 0900 GMT ** FRANKFURT - Panel participation by ECB bank supervisor Andrea Enria at the Single Resolution Board Annual Conference in Brussels - 0945 GMT

+STOCKHOLM – Riksbank holds monetary policy meeting 4 – 0700 GMT.
+TUESDAY, SEPTEMBER 20 WATERLOO, Canada - Bank of Canada Deputy Governor Paul Beaudry delivers speech at University of Waterloo Arts Distinguished Lecture in Economics on Pandemic macroeconomics: What we’ve learned, and what may lie ahead - 1945 GMT PHILADELPHIA, United States - The Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for September. - 1230 GMT STOCKHOLM – Swedish Central Bank announces interest rate decision.
+September 2022 Monetary policy report will be published – 0730 GMT.
+WASHINGTON, D.C. – The U.S. Federal Reserve's Federal Open Market Committee (FOMC) starts its two-day meeting on interest rates (To Sep 21).
+WEDNESDAY, SEPTEMBER 21 WASHINGTON, D.C. – The U.S. Federal Reserve's Federal Open Market Committee (FOMC) announces its decision on interest rates followed by statement – 1800 GMT.
+WASHINGTON, D.C. – U.S. Federal Reserve chairperson holds a news conference.
+FRANKFURT – The Governing Council of the ECB holds non-monetary policy meeting in Frankfurt.
+TOKYO – The Bank of Japan holds Monetary Policy Meeting (To Sep 22).
+THURSDAY, SEPTEMBER 22 ** STOCKHOLM – Riksbank Deputy Governor Henry Ohlsson will discuss inflation, rising interest rates and the international situation at the Western Sweden Chamber of Commerce. – 0700 GMT. ** STOCKHOLM – Riksbank Deputy Governor Martin Flodén will open the seminar Fastighet och finans and will discuss the monetary policy decision and what the Riksbank is doing to control inflation at Business Arena Stockholm 2022. – 1130 GMT.

 WEDNESDAY, OCTOBER 12 LONDON - The Bank of England publishes a summary of the latest meeting of its Financial Policy Summary Committee.
 WASHINGTON DC - The Federal Open Market Committee issues minutes from its Sept.
 20-21 meet - 1800 GMT.
 FRIDAY, OCTOBER 14 STOCKHOLM – Riksbank general council meeting – 1100 GMT.
 WEDNESDAY, OCTOBER 19 WASHINGTON DC – The Federal Reserve issues the Beige Book of economic condition – 1800 GMT.
 THURSDAY, OCTOBER 20 LISBON - The central bank of the Portuguese Republic and the Bank of England organises 6th Annual Workshop of the ESCB Research Cluster 3 on "Financial Stability, Macroprudential Regulation and Macroprudential Supervision" (To Oct 21) TUESDAY, OCTOBER 25 PHILADELPHIA - Federal Reserve Bank of Philadelphia issues Nonmanufacturing Business Outlook Survey for October – 1230 GMT.
 WEDNESDAY, OCTOBER 26 OTTAWA - Bank of Canada's Governor Tiff Macklem and Senior Deputy Governor Carolyn Rogers hold a press conference to discuss the contents of the Report – 1500 GMT.
 STOCKHOLM – Riksbank executive board meeting – 0700 GMT.
 OTTAWA – The Bank of Canada's key policy interest rate announcement and Monetary Policy Report - 1400 GMT THURSDAY, OCTOBER 27 FRANKFURT - European Central Bank (ECB) president Christine Lagarde speaks to reporters following the Governing Council's monetary policy meeting – 1245 GMT FRANKFURT – Press conference following the Governing Council meeting of the ECB in Frankfurt – 1230 GMT.
 FRANKFURT – The Governing Council of the ECB holds monetary policy meeting in Frankfurt TOKYO – The Bank of Japan holds Monetary Policy Meeting (To Oct.
 28) ---------------------------------------------------------------- NOTE: The inclusion of items in this diary does not necessarily mean that Reuters will file a story based on the event.
 For technical issues, please contact Thomson Reuters Customer Support (TRCS) at https://customers.reuters.com/kccontactus/telephone.aspx